 Because no method of birth control is guaranteed, and because it’s so easy to make mistakes, it’s important to understand what birth control pills and other types of birth control do -- and how you can make them more likely to work.

 How Effective Is the Pill?

-But that’s if you take them perfectly, meaning at the same time each and every day.
+Birth control pills come close to being 100% effective if you take them perfectly, meaning at the same time each and every day.
 If you don't, your odds of becoming pregnant go up to 9%.

-Types of Pills
+Types of Birth Control Pills

 You might take one pack of combined pills every month, or you can take the hormone pills continuously to delay or stop your periods.
-It’s generally considered safe to skip or eliminate your periods, but you should discuss this option with your doctor and then follow her instructions on when to take the pill.
+It’s generally considered safe to skip or eliminate your periods, but you should discuss this option with your doctor and then follow their instructions on when to take the pill.

 Starting the Pill

-The pill doesn’t start working immediately.
+The pill doesn’t start working right away.
 You need to take it for at least a few days before it becomes effective.
 That’s why it’s important to use a backup contraceptive, like condoms, when you first start taking it.

-If you accidentally miss one pill, there’s probably no need to worry.
+If you miss one pill, there’s probably no need to worry.
 Just take it as soon as you remember and continue taking your next pill at the regular time.
 If it’s a mini-pill and it’s been more than 3 hours, use a backup method of contraception.

 Other Reasons the Pill Can Fail